nlohmann/json/doc/mkdocs/docs/features/macros.md

 See [Simplify your life with macros](arbitrary_types.md#simplify-your-life-with-macros) for an example.

+## `NLOHMANN_DEFINE_TYPE_INTRUSIVE_WITH_DEFAULT(type, member...)`

+This macro is similar to `NLOHMANN_DEFINE_TYPE_INTRUSIVE` but will throw no exceptions.
+When converting JSON object to type object, if any field is missing in JSON object, it will use default value constructed by the type itself.

 ## `NLOHMANN_DEFINE_TYPE_NON_INTRUSIVE(type, member...)`

 This macro can be used to simplify the serialization/deserialization of types if (1) want to use a JSON object as serialization and (2) want to use the member variable names as object keys in that object.